MegaCookies88/MSc.-Thesis-EVT-SP500/R_Notebooks/GEV_EDA.md

 ================
 Mongi Nouira

-## Dependence between technology and energy sectors
+We analyze the dependence between the technology and energy sectors.

 <p align="center">